DevOps Best Practices #

 1. Standardize the software delivery workflow #

-- Keep environments consistent across dev, staging, and prod
+- Keep environments consistent across development, staging, and production.

 2. Build secure CI/CD pipelines #

-- Store secrets in a dedicated secret manager (not in git)
+- Store secrets in a dedicated secret manager, not in git or pipeline variables copied across projects.

 3. Prefer progressive delivery #